 - 2 cups panko breadcrumbs

-3. Place the broccoli and sweet potato into a food processor and add the chickpeas, carrot, eggs, cheese, breadcrumbs, garlic and onion powder, paprika and black pepper.
+- Place the cooked vegetables into a food processor and add the chickpeas, eggs, cheese, breadcrumbs, garlic and onion powder, paprika and black pepper.

-5. Using your hands, roll spoonfuls of the mixture into balls.
-Roll the balls through the beaten egg and then through the panko crumbs until completely coated.
+- Using your hands, roll spoonfuls of the mixture into balls of desired size.
+Use your hands to gently flatten the balls into a nugget shape.
+Roll the nuggets through the beaten egg and then through the panko crumbs until they are completely coated.

-6. Heat some oil in a large frying pan and shallow fry (medium-high heat) the nuggets in batches.
+- Heat the canola oil in a large frying pan and shallow fry (medium-high heat) the nuggets in batches.
 Cook 2-3 minutes each side, until golden and crispy.

 Subscribe to The Cooking Collective to have more beautiful recipes, freebies and more delivered straight to your inbox.